hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 ## 2.2 Escrowed Sale of Data for Coins

-Company A is looking to buy some data.
-Company B has some data it's looking to monetize.
+Organization A is looking to buy some data.
+Organization B has some data it's looking to monetize.

 Data in this context is any series of bits stored on a computer:
 * Machine learning model